mike1026915/interview_homework/README.md

 * Select then click the top-right "EXPORT TO CSV" button to dump data to a CSV file.
 ![invoice page](./image/invoice-selected.png "Invoice page")

-* On the right of app bar, we can select the currency, we only support USD/EUR for now.
+* On the right of app bar, we can select the currency.
+It only support USD/EUR for now.
 Adjustment is not editable when currency setting is EUR.
 ![Header right](./image/header-right.png "Header right")

-* Below the currency, there is a filter icon, we can filter the data by name.
-We can use filter in campaign, line-item and invoice table.
+* Below the currency, there is a filter icon.
+Clicking it can filter the data by name.
+We can use filter in campaign, line-item and invoice page.
 ![Filter](./image/filter.png "Filter")

 # Completed use cases